kozko2001/blog-hugo/content/posts/obsidian/Radical Candor.md

 # Chapter 2
 ![](<../radical_candor.png>)

-difference between **radical candor** and **obnoxious aggression** is:
+- difference between **radical candor** and **obnoxious aggression** is:
 	-  it's not mean, it's clear
 	-  no belittle embarrass people in public

-Most people prefer a challenging jerk than a nice incompetent.
+- Most people prefer a challenging jerk than a nice incompetent.

-How to start the wheel of feedback, start asking for feedback (give example) and when start giving it, start  by praising
+- How to start the wheel of feedback, start asking for feedback (give example) and when start giving it, start  by praising

-If a person is bold enough to give you feedback, do not critique their criticism
+- If a person is bold enough to give you feedback, do not critique their criticism

-people who are more concern for the** right answer**, instrad if **being right** are better bosses.
+- people who are more concern for the** right answer**, instrad if **being right** are better bosses.

-Not personalize the feedback, instead of  "When they are not good enough" say "When their work is not good enough"
+- Not personalize the feedback, instead of  "When they are not good enough" say "When their work is not good enough"

 # Chapter 3

+understand what motivates each person on your team

+- **Rockstar** (is rock solid)
+	-